elvan11/gantt-planner/README.md

 ## Deploy
 ~~Run: `npm run deploy`~~

 **Note:** Manual deployment is no longer necessary.
 The app deploys automatically on every push to main branch.
+Not fully tested yet.